 When asked what her parents could do to help, Anna said, “Just don’t belittle me about it.
 Just be empathetic.”
 Validating that your teen is experiencing a real issue that is affecting them can be the most beneficial thing you can do.

 For more information on teens and anxiety visit, https://adaa.org/living-with-anxiety/children

 If your teen is struggling with anxiety, body image concerns, eating disorders, and related issues, please contact The Body Image Therapy Center at 877-674-2843 or email@example.com.
-We are located in Baltimore and Columbia, MD, Washington, DC, and Alexandria, VA.
+We are located in Baltimore and Columbia, MD and Washington, DC.